e271828e/Flight.jl/prototypes/kernel/README.md

 **Increment 2 — the continuous tier walks.** A model builds, schedules itself from its own feedthrough structure, integrates, and does it without allocating.

+**Increment 3 — the discrete tier, at one rate.** Both tiers now share the
+model: tier is read off the declaration shape, discrete state and modes live in their own stores, `g` runs at boundaries after the output stages, and the ZOH holds mid-step because the interior sweep has no discrete entries to gate.
+Every discrete component sits at `D = 1, Φ = 0`; the grid is increment 4.

     julia --project=. check.jl

 ## What is real here